marmat/nikon-gp1-diy/README.md

 shoes.
 For those who don't own a 3D printer (including me), this can be done e.g. in your local [FabLab](http://en.wikipedia.org/wiki/Fablab) either very cheaply or usually even for free.

+Update: as you can see in [PARTLIST.md](PARTLIST.md) I will be using an off-the-shelf case for now.
+By coincidence, the Hammond 1551N case has pretty much the perfect size.

 ### Supporting Electronics